yangli-io/resume/README.md

 Last Updated - 10-March-2020

 # Yang Li - Resume
-This is my resume, I really like github's markdown capabilities so I decided to put my resume up here.

 ## Introduction
 I am a tech lead with a diverse range of experience.
 I have specialised myself with the Javascript language both UI and backend.
 I have strong understanding and experience of a wide range of technology, from UI to Backend and Database.
 Aside from technology, I am a natural leader who is extremely outspoken.
-I became a natural leader early in my career when I saw that no one was willing to push for better.
-For the last four years, I have been developing leadership skills from pushing for the right thing and empowering people around me.
-I believe leadership is about empowering the people around me to be more productive and in technology that usually means doing something interesting and pushing for latest technology.
+For a technology leader I am also deeply involved in the business, I have a wide range of different industry knowledge.
+I am a strong believer that the best products can only be created when the development team creating it are working closely with business and marketing teams.

 ## Technologies
 * Javascript